locaal-ai/.github/profile/README.md

-# OCC AI: Open Tools for Content Creators and Streamers
+# OCC AI: Open On-Device AI Tools for Real-time Content

-This organization is a home for AI tools developed for streamers and content creators.
+This organization is a home for on-device AI tools developed for real-time content creators.
 All the projects are open source and offered for free, run locally, no fees, no vendors.
 Pure open source ❤️

 Join us on Discord! https://discord.gg/AubP6DTT8r - Get support and help your fellow creators.